 Even though there is not a magic food that will boost your metabolism, eating a balance of nutritious foods can help you feel and look your best.
 “Eat a variety of whole grains, fruits and vegetables, beans and legumes, and lean protein,” Flinchum says.
 “Aim for a good source of fiber at each meal, too.”

 Bringing It All Together

 If you start getting enough sleep and eating nutritious foods in replacement of added sugars, excess fats, or a lot of processed foods with high sodium content or low fiber, Flinchum says you may notice a difference after just a few days.
 “Incorporating more vegetables and fiber-rich foods will boost the fiber and micronutrient content of your diet,” she explains.
 “Exercising and increasing your heart rate will burn more calories instantaneously.
 In order to boost your metabolic rate by increasing lean muscle and decreasing body fat, it may take months of hard work and staying consistent with an exercise program, but it will pay off.
 Your body composition and metabolism will both change as a result.”
-By creating a lifestyle plan that addresses multiple factors impacting your weight can improve your chances or reaching your weight loss goals.
+Creating a lifestyle plan that addresses how to rev up your metabolism can improve your chances of reaching your weight loss goals.